Ricky Williams trade: Aftermath

 After the trade, Ditka and Williams appeared on the cover of the August 9, 1999, issue of ESPN The Magazine, dressed as a bride and groom.
 The socially conservative Ditka agreed to the photoshoot as long as he wasn't wearing the wedding dress.
 Photographer Greg Heisler chose this pose to illustrate how enamored Ditka was with Williams, and considers it to be one of his favorite photos.
 Williams signed a contract with an $8 million signing bonus and salary incentives that would be worth between $11 million to $68 million, though many of the incentives were difficult to attain.
 Many agents and sportswriters criticized the contract, saying that Williams should have received more guaranteed money in his contract.

 The Saints struggled to a 3–13 season in the 1999 season, their second-worst in franchise history.
+Arguably, the biggest low point of the season was in Week 8, where the Saints fell to 1-7 after becoming the first team to lose to the expansion Cleveland Browns on a Hail Mary pass.
 Williams had a disappointing rookie season, due to various injuries that limited him to 884 rushing yards and two touchdowns in 12 games, as well as alienating teammates through his off-field behavior.
-The Saints fired Ditka and Kuharich after the season.
+The Saints fired Ditka, Kuharich and all of Ditka's offensive and defensive coaches except for Assistant Head Coach Rick Venturi got fired after the season.
 Without the traded draft picks, Randy Mueller and Jim Haslett, the new general manager and coach respectively, signed 27 free agents to a total of $15 million to fill out the roster.